-This can be done via chat much faster as well, and the responses can be very clearly segregated since they can be given as options via the chat.
+This can be done via live chat and pre-made scripts much faster as well, and the responses can be very clearly segregated since they can be given as options via chat.
 This makes it super clear for the business, as to how the customer can be served best.

 Showcasing the Product

 Now this is something where things have to be taken to a 1-1 call.
 This is going specifically into the product and this is often customized according to the needs of the end-user.

 From the perspective of a salesperson they are already getting leads straight to them, qualified and with defined goals, straight from live chat.
 Now all they need to do is go in for the close.
 Cha-ching! 💸💸

 This means you can focus your time on high-quality prospects and prioritize how you want to close the deal.
 And this allows you to build leverage and take control of your business’ revenue, as you now know what type of people to attract.

 Here we’re using code, in the form of a live chat app, to build business leverage.

 Having a live chat also allows you to build rapport, and enhance your sales process from that perspective as well.

 But there’s one thing which we didn’t discuss in the sales pipeline.
 Overcoming objections.
 So let’s talk about how we can leverage code (ie. live chat) to work with objections as well, shall we?